ypark0502/layoffs-cleaning/README.md

 * False duplicates (had to manually check and make sure that I was properly deleting based on correct parameters)
 * Trimming company names by removing whitespace
 * Standardizing industry names for similar industries (i.e. "Crypto" vs "Crypto Currency" Industry Names)
-* Standardizing string values to be NULL
+* Standardizing string values (blanks, "Null") to be NULL values
 * Fixing missing data by joining and comparing to complete data